momoz2/fa24-cs411-team082-GGWP/doc/DatabaseDesign.md

 ```
 ![WechatIMG977](https://github.com/user-attachments/assets/f14c766d-b7c5-4435-95f7-3af9c3b43bc9)

-Select the the top 15 recreational activities's RecName, RecType, StateName, and total favorite count with the most favorites across all states
 **Subquery 4**

 For each state and the region they occupy, select their name and region info and total number of recreations.
 Organise by number of recreations (descending).